Takiro/easy-romfilter/README.md

 `--ignore-super`		The "Super " prefix lots of Super Nintendo games have is ignored for sorting.
 A game like "Super Mario World" would be sorted into m/ma/mar instead of /s/su/sup with lots of other games beginning with "Super "

+`--create-subfolder`	Put every rom file into a subdirectory.
+Useful to keep save and rom file together when using emulators that create save files in the roms directory.

 `--version`				Prints the programs version info and exits.

 `-h`, `--help`			print a help that shows useful informations for each argument.